 The Analyze process will reset any existing star ratings, color labels, or flags on your photos. |

-Next you will review each set of duplicate photos.
-Duplicate photos are similar photos taken near the same time.
-Dupes are best viewed in survey view in Lightroom.
-When you press the Dupes button in Lightpanel, it will put you in survey view mode automatically.
+After analysis completes, you'll be switched to review mode.
 You will see the first set of duplicate photos in Lightroom.
+If the image is not a duplicate, it will be shown on its own.
 In the Faces pane in Lightpanel you will see a magnified view of each face in the currently selected photo.
-Use your arrow keys to navigate through the duplicate photos and use the number keys to set the star or color label to pick which duplicates you want to promote to the Selects category.
+Use your arrow keys to navigate through the duplicate photo groups and non-duplicate images, and use the number keys to set the star or color label to pick which duplicates or single images you want to promote to the Selects category.

-To move between duplicate groups, press the forward and background buttons in the Culling pane in Lightpanel, or use the shortcut keys (Windows: Ctrl right arrow, macOS: Cmd right arrow).
+To move between duplicate groups, press the forward and background arrow buttons in the Culling pane in Lightpanel, or use the shortcut keys (Windows: Ctrl right arrow, macOS: Cmd right arrow).
 Repeat the review process for each set of duplicate photos.
 You can promote any, all, or none of the photos to Selects using the number keys to change the rating or labels.

 Comments